GoogleCloudPlatform/cloud-foundation-fabric/modules/net-lb-app-ext/README.md

 ![Global external Application Load Balancer architecture for serverless apps diagram](https://cloud.google.com/static/load-balancing/images/lb-serverless-simple-ext-https.svg)

-To prevent disruption to the traffic change configuration of the load balancer that requires recreation of the resource that is used by others fails.
-For example recreation of the backend service while URL map still references it, fails as this would disrupt the traffic for the time of the resource recreation.
+To prevent disruption to the traffic change configuration of the load balancer that requires replacing a resource currently in use by other resources will fail.
+For example, replacing a backend service that a URL map still references will fail because it would disrupt traffic during the replacement process.

-Following changes result in resource recreation:
+Following changes result in resource replacement:
 * changing name, project, network, subnetwork, region, zone
 * (Backend service) changing of the load balancing scheme
 * (Forwarding rule) almost all changes